Unbiased Bike Reviews, Guides & How-To's

 If you like large sunglasses that hide your suffer face, you’ll love the Julbo Rush REACTIV.

-The result is a pair of high-coverage vintage-looking cycling sunglasses with a modern twist.
-The frame is made from the super-durable Bio-based plant resin material which is durable and shatterproof.
+The result is a pair of high-coverage smooth looking cycling sunglasses with a modern twist.
+The frame is made from the super-durable Polycarbonate material which is durable and shatterproof.

-The lens is also impact and scratch-resistant, offers 100% UV protection, and is interchangeable, so you can get the best possible vision in all conditions.
+The Crits come with multi lenses and offer 100% UV protection, so you can get the best possible vision in all conditions.
+You also get an excellent protective case to keep everything inside.

-If you’re a fan of retro design and you want the ultimate protection when going fast, Native Eyewear Vigor AF are the best cycling glasses for you.
+If you’re a fan of sleek design and you want the ultimate protection when going fast, Tifosi are the best cycling glasses for you.

 Best Color and Contrast Enhancement

 Lens Type: Prizm lens, 100% UV protection, Interchangeable

 Oakley Radar EV Path are high-end sunglasses that utilize high-tech solutions to protect your eyes and improve your vision.

 The lens is made from a shatterproof polycarbonate material and features several vents that will keep your head cool on hot summer days.

 The Prizm technology in the lenses enhances colors, which significantly improves your visibility.
 Plus, the lens is interchangeable, so you can fit other colors and types.

 Another reason you will like the Oakley Radar EV Path is the non-slip Unobtainium nose pieces that prevent slips and enhance grip when you start sweating like mad.

 We recommend these Oakley cycling sunglasses to anyone who wants quality cycling shades without spending hundreds of dollars.

 High-Performance Shield Design for Road Racing

 Lens Type: Polycarbonate, Interchangeable, Hydroilo

 The reason why 100% is one of the best sunglasses brands in the cycling eyewear industry is that they are bold and not afraid to try out new designs and test new technologies.

 The S2 cycling sunglasses have a rimless cylindrical shield design that offers the best possible field of vision and the best possible protection at all times.
 The lens even has small vents to improve airflow.